mythril-forge/homebrew-classes/docs/chocolate/character/class/bard.md

 ## Superior Inspiration
 At 20th level, when you use your Bardic Inspiration, you can target multiple beneficiaries by expending one additional use of Bardic Inspiration per additional target.

+In addition, when you roll initiative, you regain one use of Bardic Inspiration.